macgregor/developer-notes/python/argparse-basics.md

 Save this in a file (say `demo.py`) and run it...

 Type casting/validation, help usage, input checking.
-That's alot of value from 6 lines of python.
+That's a lot of value from 6 lines of python.

 {% sample lang="python" %}